 The Links report (Links) shows all external and internal links to your site.

 The “External links” and “Internal links” sections both provide “Top linked pages” — pages with the most links from other sites and from your own site.

 “Top linking sites” lists the websites that link most heavily to yours.
 For example, the report might show that Wikipedia linked to 10 of your pages, and Yahoo Finance linked to three.
 Clicking “More” on this section produces a listing of all pages from a particular domain that link yours.

-The “Top linking text” report shows the link text most commonly used when other sites link to yours.
-Likely the most common text centers around your company name.
-But if you click into the report, you have the option to filter the link text for certain keywords — just click on the upside-down triangle and “link text.”
-Then type a word or phrase where it says “Filter by Link text.”
+The “Top linking text” section shows the most popular link (anchor) text.
+Likely the most common is your company name or a version of it.
+To filter the link text for keywords, click into the report and then on the upside-down triangle.
+Choose “Link text” and type a word or phrase on “Filter by Link text.”

-The one sure way to determine if Google has assessed a manual penalty — i.e., banned your site — is to check the Manual actions report.
-This is Google’s way of communicating what it thinks your site has done to earn a penalty and to offer high-level info on how to resolve it.
+The one sure way to know if Google has assessed a manual penalty — i.e., banned your site — is to check the “Manual actions” report (Security & Manual Actions > Manual actions).
+It’s Google’s way of communicating a penalty and high-level info on resolving it.